 San Francisco is famous for its sourdough bread (especially in the form of a bread bowl filled with clam chowder).
 Located in Fisherman's Wharf, the lure is not only being able to eat the delicious bread, but the ability to watch it being made, too.

 The flagship bakery of Boudin is located right in the middle of all the action, on Jefferson Street between Pier 39 and Ghirardelli Square.
 Here you have the chance to go right up to the huge window in the front to watch crafty bakers turn dough into elaborate shapes like crabs, turtles, crocodiles, and more.

 Among the more exhilarating free things to do in San Francisco in February is the hike to the top of Twin Peaks.
 With an elevation of 922 feet, this is the second highest point in San Francisco, known for its spectacular views of the city and the Bay Area.

 You can drive or take a bus up to the north peak parking lot, from which point you'll walk a short way to get 360-degree views.
 But you could also explore the area more on foot, hiking around the habitat of the many beautiful butterflies as well as brush rabbits, coyotes, and a wealth of plant life.

 Diego Rivera was a famous Mexican artist whose once coveted work in the U.S. became controversial because of his involvement in the Communist party.
 San Francisco contains three great Rivera works from the 1930s.

-His large, colorful fresco-style murals depicting people and social movements can be found at the City Club downtown, the SF Art Institute in North Beach, and SF City College on the south side.
+His large, colorful fresco-style murals depicting people and social movements can be found at the City Club downtown, the SF Art Institute in North Beach, and SF Museum of Modern Art (in their free area).